• Skip to main content

 • Olive Oil - As usual, choose a good quality, extra-virgin one.

 • Garlic - We're using whole bulbs of garlic here.
-Not just individual cloves but the whole thing - two if them, in fact!
+Not just individual cloves but the whole thing - two of them, in fact!

 How to Make Vegan Mashed Potatoes

-Slice the top off of a couple bulbs of garlic.
+Slice the tops off a couple of bulbs of garlic.
 Pour a little olive oil on each, wrap them in foil, and bake them.

 bulb of garlic with top sliced off, sitting in crinkled aluminum foil